richelbilderbeek/wilson_et_al_pci_rr_review/README.md

 Vries et al., 2014) and have achieved similar success in research improvement (McCann et al., 2016;
 Ramirez et al., 2017).

-However, the fundamental differences between clinical and animal studies means that systematic review methodologies must be appropriately adapted.
+However, the fundamental differences [richelbilderbeek: which fundamental differences?
+I would enjoy to at least read the most important for this study.
+Or give a reference] between clinical and animal studies means that systematic review methodologies must be appropriately adapted.
 The development of several tools has been instrumental in supporting researchers conducting systematic reviews and meta-analyses of animal studies, including checklists for assessing the risk of bias (Hooijmans et al., 2014) and reporting